Stirring it up:

 Cool on the pan for a few minutes then remove to racks to continue cooling.

 Serve with tea, coffee, milk or just a plate!

-Makes about 24 amazing peanut butter cookies.
+Makes about 24 cookies using a small scoop.
 They freeze well so you can stock up for the holidays.

 Dishing it out:

 My Dad would have loved these cookies – peanut butter was a favorite; on toast, with carrots or celery, with a spoon!, with just about anything.
 I remember as a child we always had peanut butter in the pantry and in two or three pound jars.
-We even had peanut butter in large bear shaped glass jars and I still have a couple of these jars, empty of course!
+It was even sold in large bear shaped glass jars and I still have a couple of these jars, empty of course!

 Peanut butter is a staple many North American kitchens but not so in the United Kingdom or Europe.
-When growing up in Scotland, Peter seldom had peanut butter and when living in France we only found peanut butter in pricy, small containers.
+When growing up in Scotland, Peter seldom had peanut butter and when living in France we only found it in small containers with a big price.

-This recipe is from amazing peanut butter lovers like Carol and Colin who were guests here at West Hill House B&B while attending the 50th year reunion of Vermont College and Norwich Military Academy respectively.
+This recipe is from peanut butter lovers like Carol and Colin who were guests here at West Hill House B&B while attending the 50th year reunion of Vermont College and Norwich Military Academy respectively.
 Carol mentioned that Colin liked peanut butter cookies and she proceeded to give me this recipe.
-I’m not prone to disbelieving recipes which are shared with me, and I’m usually ready to experiment, so I made these cookies then and there and about 20 minutes later presented Colin with a plate of his favourite amazing peanut butter cookies.
-Give the recipe a try, I’ll bet you say, “I can’t believe it, these are amazing peanut butter cookies!”
+I’m not prone to disbelieving recipes which are shared with me, and I’m usually ready to experiment, so I made these cookies then and there and about 20 minutes later presented Colin with a plate of his favourites.
+Give the recipe a try, I’ll bet you say, “I can’t believe it, these are amazing peanut butter cookies!